Venkatraman9214/syk/README.md

 * Submitting SLURM jobs (see `scripts/submits-xxx`)
 * Analyzing the data (e.g. computing partition functions)

+There can be more similar scripts written in other languages.
+These are available programs on this project.
 # Building and Unit Testing

 Once all dependencies are in installed, simply run `make`.